anyrun/anyrun-integration-microsoft/Microsoft Sentinel/README.md

 ### Storage Account

-  > **Note:** This article is only required for workflows where you use Azure Blob Storage to keeping file from the endpoint before submitting it to ANY.RUN Sandbox.
+  > **Note:** This section is only required for workflows where you use Azure Blob Storage to store files from the endpoint before submitting it to ANY.RUN Sandbox.

 - Go to Azure Storage Accounts.